 Lenders have to establish the right to the loan and the security in case of the borrower has more than one lender for the same loan and security.
 In the majority of the cases, the lenders are ok with an acknowledgment that each of them is entitled to a specific claim on the assets of the borrower.

 But, in the case where there is a senior/junior lender thing, the lenders enter into an inter-creditor agreement.
 Such an agreement helps them define their respective rights.

 Such an agreement plays a vital role in the right to lien.
 Thus, the agreement is important to all the lenders as it lays the foundation for the rights and priorities in case the borrower is unable to pay properly or defaults.

-Such an agreement also includes provision for the buy-out rights.
-This right allows a lender to buy the other lenders claims and liens.
-Such an option triggers after specified events, like filing of a bankruptcy case.
+Such an agreement also includes a provision for the buy-out rights.
+This right allows a lender to buy the other lenders’ claims and liens.
+Such an option triggers after specified events, like filing a bankruptcy case.

 In certain cases, the borrower is also a party to the agreement.
-Borrower acknowledges the terms of the agreement, like not to make any payment to the junior lender until the borrower pays the debt in full to the senior lender.
+The borrower acknowledges the terms of the agreement, like not to make any payment to the junior lender until the borrower pays the debt in full to the senior lender.

 Usually, a senior lender dictates the term of the agreement.
 So, if the junior lender fails to negotiate properly, it may be at a disadvantage.

-Further, it may also happen that senior lender intentionally delays the approval to the agreement, which may be fair to the junior lender.
+Further, it may also happen that the senior lender intentionally delays the approval of the agreement, which may be fair to the junior lender.
 This could prove frustrating for the junior lender.

 Before signing the agreement, the junior lender must also clarify the definition of the ‘senior debt’ and ‘junior debt.’
 Also, it is common for a senior lender to edit the terms of the agreement without getting approval from the junior lender.
 So, the junior lender must keep an eye on this as well.